 The TEC consists of 20 technology experts representing developed and developing countries.
 It meets at least twice a year and holds climate technology events to support efforts to address technology-related policy issues.
 Each year the TEC reports to the Conference of the Parties (COP) on its performance and activities.
 Specifically, the TEC analyses climate technology issues and develops balanced policy recommendations, supporting countries to accelerate action on climate change.
 Currently, the TEC’s focus areas are:

 The TEC works closely with key partners and stakeholders to develop inclusive policy recommendations that are up-to-date and cutting-edge.
 In particular, it works closely with the CTCN to address technology development and transfer issues.
-Under the Convention, the TEC engages with entities including the Adaptation Committee, the Global Environmental Facility, the Green Climate Fund and the Standing Committee on Finance.
+Under the Convention, the TEC engages with entities including the Adaptation Committee, the Global Environmental Facility, the Green Climate Fund, the Standing Committee on Finance and the Executive Committee of the Warsaw International Mechanism for Loss and Damage.
 The committee engages with many stakeholders within the wider climate community.